 - When did the incident(s) occur?

-The board may need to make further inquiries or follow-up with an investigation into the incident(s).
-If the board needs to hire someone to investigate a matter, it should agree with the owner beforehand on who would be responsible for paying for the service.
+The board may need to make further inquiries or investigate the incident(s).
+If the board needs to hire someone to investigate a matter, it should agree with the owner beforehand on who is responsible for paying for the service.

 3) Contact the owner

-If the board is dealing with an owner breaching a bylaw and the problem continues, the board should send a letter outlining consequences for not abiding by the condominium’s bylaws.
-If after sending a letter, the problem is not resolved, consider getting legal advice.
-For more information on what happens when an owner breaches a bylaw (including information on the board’s authority to impose penalties for breaches), refer to our Bylaws & Rules page.
+If the board is dealing with a bylaw breach and the problem continues, the board should send a letter outlining consequences for not following the bylaws.
+If the problem is not solved after sending a letter, get legal advice.
+For more information on owner breaches of a bylaw (including the board’s authority to impose penalties for breaches), refer to our Bylaws & Rules page.

 The board’s lawyer can help determine the best course of action for proceeding.
-The lawyer can send a letter to the owner outlining the legal consequences for not abiding with the bylaws.
+The lawyer can send a letter to the owner outlining the legal consequences for not following the bylaws.

 4) Try to reach a mutual solution